metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `kube_ca_file` (String) CA certificate file
 - `kube_ca_path` (String) Absolute path to scan for certificate files
 - `kube_meta_cache_ttl` (String) configurable TTL for K8s cached metadata.
 By default, it is set to 0which means TTL for cache entries is disabled and cache entries are evicted at randomwhen capacity is reached.
 In order to enable this option, you should set the number to a time interval.For example, set this value to 60 or 60s and cache entries which have been created more than 60s will be evicted.
+- `kube_meta_namespace_cache_ttl` (Number) Configurable TTL for K8s cached namespace metadata.By default, it is set to 900 which means a 15min TTL for namespace cache entries.Setting this to 0 will mean entries are evicted at random once the cache is full.
 - `kube_meta_preload_cache_dir` (String) If set, Kubernetes meta-data can be cached/pre-loaded from files in JSON format in this directory,named as namespace-pod.meta
 - `kube_tag_prefix` (String) When the source records comes from Tail input plugin,this option allows to specify what's the prefix used in Tail configuration.
+- `kube_token_command` (String) Command to get Kubernetes authorization token.By default, it will be NULL and we will use token file to get token.
 - `kube_token_file` (String) Token file
 - `kube_token_ttl` (String) configurable 'time to live' for the K8s token.
 By default, it is set to 600 seconds.After this time, the token is reloaded from Kube_Token_File or the Kube_Token_Command.
 - `kube_url` (String) API Server end-point